Beacon View, near Monmouth

 The paths are level with some gentle slopes and a zig-zag ramp to climb the five metres up to the raised reedbed levels.

-The Environmental Education and Visitor Centre, which is owned by the RSPB, is open free of charge from 9am until 5pm, seven days a week all year (except Christmas Day).
+The Environmental Education and Visitor Centre, which is owned by the RSPB, is open from 9am until 5pm, seven days a week all year (except Christmas Day).

 Newport Wetlands National Nature Reserve is five miles south of Newport off the A48.